-Now that you have the debtors list from step 3, get finance/admin to pick up the phone to clients who have not paid.
+Now that you have the debtors list from step 3, get finance/admin to pick up the phone to parents who have not paid.
+According to a research by a debt recovery company Echo Managed Services, 40% of debt gets paid after a telephone call reminder.